ysyvon/password-eval-report/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For questions or support, feel free to contact Yis Goldt here on GitHub.
+For questions or support, feel free to contact Yis here on GitHub.